+The idea of having a self-motivated, powerful team is probably the main reason you're interested in defining motivation in the first place.
 I believe that when people truly want to do something, as a result of their interactions with you, you have now stepped into the realm of inspiration.

-As we define motivation and inspiration I include this slight play on words and focus on inspiration, but the difference between motivation and inspiration means a big performance difference.
+As we define motivation and inspiration I include this slight play on words with a focus on inspiration, but the difference between motivation and inspiration makes a big performance difference.

 You want race car power and strength on your team, but how do you get more of that?
 How do you inspire your team?
 Here are a few resources that will help: